-Inflation is at record highs, and Federal Reserve Chairman Jerome Powell indicated in his most recent speech that multiple 50bp rate hikes should be expected in the remainder of the year.
+Inflation is at record highs, and Federal Reserve Chairman Jerome Powell indicated in his most recent speech that multiple 50bp rate hikes should be expected in the remainder of the year, and as early as June and July.

 Unlike in previous rising-rate environments, financial institutions haven't felt the same pressure to raise rates yet in light of the excess liquidity in the system.
 That said, financial services analysts expect deposit betas in the 25-50% range over the next two to three years.
+For financial institutions, that means passing 25-50% of these rate increases on to our depositors.
+That is significant, and the response will not be the same for all institutions.